-What if Pride and Prejudice was about the perfect sandwich, instead of the perfect husband?
+What if the novel Pride and Prejudice was about the perfect sandwich, instead of the perfect husband?

 By Elizabeth Cutright